 Emotional intelligence in schools

-Over the last decade Swinburne has been developing ways to measure and enhance emotional intelligence in children, adolescents, teachers and school staff.
+Over the last decade, Swinburne has been developing ways to measure and enhance emotional intelligence in school environments.

 What is emotional intelligence?